GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 ### Install packages

 To search a package, you can search directly on [anaconda.org](https://anaconda.org/) and use the search bar to find your package.
-But the Anaconda search tool is sometimes not working correctly if you don't have the exact name of the package.
+The Anaconda search tool doesn't always find what you're looking for if you don't have the exact name of the package.
 This is why **the best way to search for a package is to Google it**.
 Simply Google `conda <your package name>` and the first result should be the page of the package on [anaconda.org](https://anaconda.org/).

 Let's install the Blast package in the environment you just created.